jcrist/msgspec/docs/source/converters.rst

 ``msgspec`` provides builtin support for several common protocols (``json``, ``msgpack``, ``yaml``, and ``toml``).
-Support for additional protocols may be added by combining a serialization library with msgspec's *converter functions*: `msgspec.to_builtins` and `msgspec.from_builtins`.
+Support for additional protocols may be added by combining a serialization library with msgspec's *converter functions*: `msgspec.to_builtins` and `msgspec.convert`.

-- `msgspec.to_builtins`: takes an object composed of any type msgspec supports and converts it into one composed of only simple builtin types typically supported by Python serialization libraries.
+- `msgspec.to_builtins`: takes an object composed of any :doc:`supported type
+  <supported-types>` and converts it into one composed of only simple builtin

-- `msgspec.from_builtins`: takes an object composed of simple builtin types typically supported by Python serialization libraries, and converts it into a object composed of any type msgspec supports (validating along the way).
+  types typically supported by Python serialization libraries.

+- `msgspec.convert`: takes an object composed of any :doc:`supported type
+  <supported-types>`, and converts it to match a specified schema (validating
+  along the way).
 If the conversion fails due to a schema mismatch, a nice error message is raised.

 These functions are designed to be paired with a Python serialization library as pre/post processors for typical ``dumps`` and ``loads`` functions.